todofixthis/notion-archivist/README.md

 - Validate parent ID when saving settings.
   - Can also use this as an opportunity to detect whether it is a database ID or a page ID.
+  - Also need to figure out how to detect the title property for pages.
 - Only create button click handlers once.
 - Disable popup inputs/buttons whilst saving to Notion.
 - Guide the user to the plugin settings if Notion API key and/or parent ID not set.